 Version is the version number of the file, in case a bitstream must be replaced because of an identified problem (starting from 1).

-[Ed (All): come up with a table to test Toolset.
+[Ed (VZ/ATA/DBG): come up with a table to test Toolset.
 Example: tiles, intra tiles, uniform tiles, could be a very big table.
 Provide some fundamental things (categories) that need to be tested, and request volunteers to provide different types of bitstreams]

 Basic features can be combines into bitstreams to reduce the number of conformances bitstreams.